marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 so as result debug-page (with critical data) is available for all.

-and page just for administrators: do not protectected by something more than get-query-string from user's browser.
+and page just for administrators: do not protected by something more than get-query-string from user's browser.
 </pre>

 About unescaped/escaped text output and CSRF: